Home Site Map News Organization

 For 3-7 day hazards see Weather Prediction Center's: WPC 3-7 Day Hazards

-U.S. Week-2 Hazards Outlook - Made March 27, 2024 | About the Hazards Outlook
+U.S. Week-2 Hazards Outlook - Made November 29, 2024 | About the Hazards Outlook

 ATTENTION:

-For more information on the addition of the experimental Rapid Onset Drought hazard type to the Climate Prediction Center's 8-14 Day Hazards Outlook (Contiguous U.S. and Alaska), please click HERE.
+For more information on the addition of the Rapid Onset Drought hazard type to the Climate Prediction Center's 8-14 Day Hazards Outlook (Contiguous U.S. and Alaska), please click HERE.

 Type and Period Temperature Precipitation Snow Wind Rapid Onset